Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 From the early days of the East India Company, Scots merchants and adventurers were at the forefront of trade in the Far East, and heavily embroiled in the controversial tea and opium trades.

-The book Precious Cargo (ISBN 0948636904) tells the story of early Scottish connections with China, notably in Hong Kong and Canton (now Guangzhou) in the 18th and 19th centuries.
+The book Precious Cargo: Scots and the China Trade (ISBN 978-0948636905) tells the story of early Scottish connections with China, notably in Hong Kong and Canton (now Guangzhou) in the 18th and 19th centuries.
 It also explains how goods from China such as porcelain, silk and furniture became a “must have” for the fashionable Victorian consumer, illustrated with objects taken from the National Museums Collections.
 Finally, it also describes how Chinese designs and styles began to be used by Scottish artists and manufacturers in the late 19th century.
 All in all, it is a good introduction to the Scotland/China relationship.

 Tom Devine, Professor of Scottish History and Director of the new Scottish Centre for Diaspora Studies at the University of Edinburgh, gave a fascinating 45 minute lecture entitled 'An Empire of Commerce: Three Centuries of Scottish Enterprise in the East' in Hong Kong in June 2010.
 This is now available as a YouTube video here.
 He covers a lot of historical ground, elsewhere in Asia as well as China, but it is a good introduction to the importance of Scottish commercial links in the region.

 Robert Morrison arrives in Canton (now Guangzhou) and becomes the first Protestant missionary in China.
-He is also remembered for the first translation of the bible into Chinese.
+He is also remembered for the first translation of the bible into Chinese - the image above shows him working with his Chinese assistants.
+This is a painting made c.
+1826 by the famous British artist George Chinnery, who knew Morrison in China.

 Liang Fa is ordained by William Morrison (see above), and baptized by William Milne (the second Protestant missionary in China), thus becoming the first Chinese Protestant minister.